 Good schools will steer you away from poor gun choices without making fun of what you may already have.
 Just because you thought the Beretta 92 looked really cool in Lethal Weapon doesn’t mean it’s a good carry choice for you.

-Tactical is not “tacticool” where people dress up in “cool guy” gear to pretend they’re something they aren’t.
+Tactical is not “tacticool” where people dress up in tactical bro gear and pretend they’re something they aren’t.
 Instead, it’s the practical, hands-on study of the tactics needed to avoid conflict or, failing that, to fight with your personal defense tools.

 The old saw that ‘you don’t rise to the occasion, you fall to your level of training’ is pretty much true.
 Indecisiveness, wasted motion and/or poor skills seldom win competitions or gun battles.